Lorelei Lee (actor): Mainstream media

+Lee co-wrote the 2012 drama film About Cherry alongside director Stephen Elliott.
+The film is a coming-of-age story about a young woman who flees her troubled home life for San Francisco, eventually becoming a star performer for a bondage-themed pornographic website.
+The film premiered at the 2012 Berlin International Film Festival.

 In 2012, Lee, along with adult performers Isis Love and Princess Donna, was the subject of a documentary film about the website Kink.com, Public Sex, Private Lives, which was, in part, funded by donations made to Kickstarter.

+Academic career and activism

-As of 2016, Lee teaches writing at New York University and at the San Francisco Center for Sex and Culture.
+As of 2016, Lee was teaching writing at New York University and at the San Francisco Center for Sex and Culture.

-Lee is non-binary and queer and has been married to a trans man since 2012.
+Lee has advocated for workers' health legislation and against FOSTA-SESTA and mandatory condom use in pornographic film productions.
+Researcher Heather Berg describes Lee as a leading voice in sex worker policy activism.

-In 2020, Lee graduated magna cum laude with their JD from Cornell Law School and was inducted into the Order of the Coif.
-They became a Justice Catalyst Fellow at the Cornell Law School Gender Justice Clinic in 2021.
+In 2020, Lee graduated magna cum laude with a Juris Doctor from Cornell Law School and was inducted into the Order of the Coif.
+They also received the 2020 Stanley E. Gould Prize for Public Interest Law from the school.
+They became a Justice Catalyst Fellow at Cornell Law School's Gender Justice Clinic in 2021.